pajmd/NetVueScript/WDMyCLoud/README.md

 ## Setting up a VirtualHost on Apache2 to upload file to WDMyCloud

-To makke it short it didn't work due to weird setting up of Apache.
+To make it short it didn't work due to weird setting up of Apache.

 Instead I added to /etc/apache2/apach2.conf an Alias
 ```